cloudflare

 Related downloads

-A collection of rules based on the Sigma detection rules for Windows Sysmon events based on Winlogbeat data.
+A collection of rules based on the Sigma rules for AWS based on the Filebeat AWS module and Elastic agent integration.

 CMDB dependency in Kibana Dashboard